airnandez/lsst-cvmfs/README.md

 Please note that you don't need special privileges to use the LSST software stack distributed this way: any user on a pre-configured computer can use the software.
 However, in order to install and configure CernVM FS, a one-time process, you need super-user privileges on the target machine.

 # Installation
-So far we have succesfully tested this installation on MacOS X 10.10 Yosemite, Scientific Linux 6, Scientific Linux 7, CentOS 7 and Ubuntu 14.04.
+We have succesfully tested several versions of the LSST software using this installation on MacOS X 10.10 Yosemite, Scientific Linux 6, Scientific Linux 7, CentOS 7 and Ubuntu 14.04.
 It may work on other Linux distributions as well.

 ### Installing on Scientific Linux 6 and 7, CentOS 7 (64 bits)
 To download the software from CERN's repository and install it do: